Jerry Lewis (California politician): Personal life

 Lewis was born in Seattle, Washington.
-In 1952 he graduated from San Bernardino High School in San Bernardino, California, where he captained the swim team.
-In 1956 he received a Bachelor of Arts degree from UCLA.
+In 1952, he graduated from San Bernardino High School in San Bernardino, California, where he captained the swim team.
+In 1956, he received a Bachelor of Arts degree from UCLA.
 Lewis served as a Coro Foundation fellow in San Francisco.
 After college, Lewis was in the insurance business.

 Lewis died on July 15, 2021, in Redlands, California, at the age of 86.

 Early political career

-He was a member of the San Bernardino School Board from 1964 to 1968.
+He was a member of the San Bernardino City Unified School District from 1964 to 1968.
 He was on the staff of Congressman Jerry Pettis in 1966.

 He was a member of the California State Assembly from 1969 to 1978.
 In January 1974, he ran in a special election for the California State Senate, losing to Democrat Ruben Ayala.
 In the campaign, Ayala noted that two-thirds of the $130,000 that Lewis raised came from 43 donors — 22 of whom were Sacramento lobbyists.